-The power plant is being built by the Karnataka Power Corporation Ltd (KPCL) at Yelahanka at a cost of Rs 1,561 crore and is expected to generate 370 MW of electricity.
-The old STP t is being upgraded to 15 MLD capacity and the upgradation has been funded by KPCL at a cost of Rs 58 crore.
 The power plant will pay BWSSB for buying 10 MLD of treated water, which seemingly improves the financial position of BWSSB.
-But it will reduce the flow of treated water to Jakkur lake from 7 to 8 MLD to at most 5 MLD.
+But it will reduce the flow of treated water to Jakkur lake from 7-8 MLD to at most 5 MLD.
 This will jeopardise the much lauded rejuvenation, and the success story of the past 10 years may come undone.
 Experts say the lake needs at least 7 MLD.

 There are no easy answers.
 The power plant needs water to function and is willing to pay.
-BWSSB is attracted by a new revenue source.
-But there is a trade off here for BWSSB between selling treated water for power production and groundwater recharge through the lake.
-If the ground water was not available in the area, BWSSB will have to transport Cauvery water at three times the cost of what it receives by selling treated water to the power plant.
+The BWSSB is attracted by a new revenue source.
+But there is a trade off here for the BWSSB between selling treated water for power production and ground water recharge through the lake.
+If the ground water was not available in the area, the BWSSB will have to transport Cauvery water at three times the cost of what it receives by selling treated water to the power plant.
 We need to find a workable solution to deal with cases such as Jakkur lake.

 One possible win-win solution is that the power plant should arrange to re-circulate as much as possible by directing the water back to the lake after ensuring that it has cooled down.
 This should form part of their conditions to attain environmental (EIA) clearance.
 Water is going to be an increasingly scarce commodity that will command a price in the market.
 A major challenge going ahead will be how to make sure that environmentally sound practices are also financially viable.